-The Mental Health Grant for Justice-Involved Individuals (MHGJII) is a grant program established to reduce recidivism rates, arrests and incarceration among people with mental illness and wait times for people who the court finds incompetent to stand trial.
+The Mental Health Grant for Justice-Involved Individuals (MHGJII) is a grant program established to reduce recidivism rates, arrests and incarceration among people with mental illness and reduce the total waiting time for an inpatient forensic commitment for people determined incompetent to stand trial.
 The program supports community grant programs by:

-- Providing behavioral health care services to people with a mental illness encountering the criminal justice system.
+- Providing behavioral health care services to people with a mental illness encountering the justice system; and

-- Facilitating the local cross-agency coordination of behavioral health, physical health and jail diversion services for people with mental illness involved in the criminal justice system.
+- Facilitating the local cross-agency coordination of behavioral health, physical health and jail diversion services for people with mental illness or co-occurring disorders involved in the justice system.

 Services Provided